Kickstarter accused of union-busting after firing two employees

 I urge the Kickstarter staff to unionize, sign that petition and exercise your right to a more fair and equitable workplace.
 Don't let what happened to me happen to you.
 You deserve better.
 UNIONIZE!— Not the Mama (@taylordotbiz) September 12, 2019

-Kickstarter told Slate that it hasn't fired anyone for unionizatin activities, but Moore clearly disagrees.
+Kickstarter told Slate that it hasn't fired anyone for unionization activities, but Moore clearly disagrees.
 He said he was offered one month of severance pay in exchange for signing an NDA.
 Meanwhile, Redwine tweeted that she was offered severance in exchange for signing a termination agreement that includes a non-disparagement clause -- an "illegally phrased" one apparently, because she has already filed an unfair labor charge with the National Labor Relations Board over it.

 When asked about the complaint, Kickstarter said that it reached out to Redwine over the weekend to change the clause so that it only applies "to statements about the company's employees, not the company as a whole."
 In response to that statement, Redwine said: